S0L15/MikroGuard/README.md

 - **Cannot Run the Executable:**
   - Ensure you have sufficient permissions to execute `.exe` files on your system.
-  - Check your antivirus software—some may incorrectly flag the program.
+  - Check your antivirus software some may incorrectly flag the program.

 - **Configuration Errors:**
   - Double-check the settings entered in the **NetConfig** and **WireGuard** sections.